Teein/Html/README.md

 <img src="logo.png" align="right" height="300">

-Teein/Html is a virtual-dom-based templating-engine for PHP inspired by React, XHP and Elm.
+Teein/Html is a virtual dom based templating-engine for PHP inspired by React, XHP and Elm.
 Here are some highlights:

-* **No new syntax to learn** Templates are written in ordinary PHP and they closely resemble the syntax of html.
+* **No new syntax to learn** Templates are written in ordinary PHP and they closely resemble the syntax of HTML5.
+* **Composable templates** The only way to create templates is to compose them from simpler ones.
+Composable templates scale with your application without adding to its complexity.
-* **Immutable data** Templates are immutable and therefore always predictable.
+* **Immutable data** Templates are immutable and therefore predictable.
 Once created you cannot change a template.
 However, you can always derive a new template from an existing one with a fluent getter/setter-api.
-* **Composable templates** The only way to create templates is to compose them from simpler ones.
-Composable templates scale with your application without adding to its complexity.
-* **Security** Unlike most other templating-engines we automatically detect and prevent most cross-site-scripting-attacks.
+* **Automatic context handling** Forget `htmlspecialchars` and XSS-vulnerabilities, focus on your template, we do the dirty work for you.
+* **Minified by default** The HTML5-output is minified by default to reduce network-load.
+There are no additional tasks or build-steps to configure.
+Of course, you can always get a beautified output using our `beautify`-function.

 ## Getting Started